Uruguay: Transportation

+The Port of Montevideo, located at the mouth of the Río de la Plata Basin serves as a hub for high sea and inland navigation in the region.

+The Carrasco International Airport in Montevideo is the main airport of the country.

-The Port of Montevideo is one of the major container terminal port; it handles over 1.1 million containers annually.
+The Port of Montevideo is one of the major container terminal ports; it handles over 1.1 million containers annually.
 Its quay can handle 14 m vessels.
 Nine straddle cranes allow for 80 to 100 movements per hour.
 The port of Nueva Palmira is a major regional merchandise transfer point and houses both private and government-run terminals.

 Air

 Carrasco International Airport was initially inaugurated in 1947, and in 2009, Puerta del Sur, the airport owner and operator, commissioned Rafael Viñoly Architects to expand and modernize the existing facilities with a spacious new passenger terminal with an investment of $165 million.
 The airport can handle up to 4.5 million users per year.
 PLUNA was the flag carrier of Uruguay and was headquartered in Carrasco.

 The Punta del Este International Airport, located 15 km from Punta del Este in the Maldonado Department, is the second busiest air terminal in Uruguay, built by the Uruguayan architect Carlos Ott.
 It was inaugurated in 1997.